panashe12/requirement-analysis/README.md

 5. Supports Better Design Decisions:A detailed analysis provides a foundation for creating scalable, user-friendly, and maintainable systems.

 In short, requirement analysis acts as the blueprint of the software project guiding every stage from design and implementation to testing and deployment.

+KEY ACTIVITIES IN REQUIREMENT ANALYSIS

+Key Activities in Requirement Analysis

+The Requirement Analysis process involves several key activities that ensure all software requirements are accurately identified, understood, and validated before development begins.

+Below are the five main activities involved:

+Requirement Gathering
+- Collecting information from stakeholders, users, and clients to understand their needs and expectations.
+- Using methods like interviews, surveys, observations, and brainstorming sessions.
+- Ensures that all necessary data about the system’s functionality and constraints are obtained.

+Requirement Elicitation
+- Refining gathered information to clearly define the user’s actual needs.
+- Involves engaging stakeholders to uncover hidden or unclear requirements.
+- Helps bridge the communication gap between users and developers.

+Requirement Documentation
+- Organizing and recording all requirements in a structured format such as a Software Requirement Specification (SRS) document.
+- Provides a formal reference that guides the design, development, and testing teams.
+- Ensures that no requirement is missed or misunderstood.

+Requirement Analysis and Modeling
+- Analyzing requirements to identify conflicts, redundancies, and feasibility.
+- Using tools and models (like use case diagrams, flowcharts, and data models) to represent system behavior and structure.
+- Helps developers and stakeholders visualize the system before implementation.

+Requirement Validation
+- Reviewing the documented requirements with stakeholders to confirm accuracy and completeness.
+- Ensures that each requirement aligns with the business objectives and user expectations.
+- Detects and corrects any inconsistencies early in the development cycle.

+Together, these activities ensure that the software project is built on a clear, validated, and comprehensive understanding of user needs, reducing errors and improving overall project success.

+ TYPES OF REQUIREMENTS

+  In the context of the hotel booking system, requirements are categorized into two main types: Functional Requirements and Non-Functional Requirements.
+Below are the definitions and examples for each:

+  Functional Requirements

+  Functional requirements define the specific behaviors, features, and interactions that the system must support.
+These requirements describe **what the system should do** to fulfill user needs and business objectives.

+  Examples

+- Hotel Management Service:
+  - Hotel managers can register and manage hotel details, including room types, pricing, and availability.
+  - Managers can update room information and monitor booking statuses.
+  - The system supports CRUD (Create, Read, Update, Delete) operations for room data.
+  - Managers receive notifications for new bookings and cancellations.

+- Customer Service (Search + Booking):
+  - Customers can search for hotels based on location, dates, and amenities.
+  - The system displays available rooms with real-time pricing and availability.
+  - Customers can book rooms and receive instant booking confirmations.
+  - The platform supports multiple payment methods and processes transactions securely.

+- View Booking Service:
+  - Users can view their current and past bookings.
+  - The system allows users to modify or cancel existing reservations.
+  - Booking details, including payment status and check-in/check-out times, are accessible.

+ Non-Functional Requirements

+Non-functional requirements specify the **quality attributes** and constraints of the system.
+They define **how** the system performs its functions and ensure the system meets certain standards of performance, reliability, and usability.

+Examples:

+- Performance:
+  - The system should handle a high volume of concurrent users without significant degradation in response time.
+  - Search queries should return results within 2 seconds.

+- Scalability:
+  - The architecture must support horizontal scaling to accommodate increased user load.
+  - The system should efficiently manage a growing number of hotel listings and bookings.

+- **Availability**:
+  - The system should be available 99.9% of the time, with minimal downtime for maintenance.
+  - Failover mechanisms should be in place to ensure continuous service during outages.

+- **Security**:
+  - User data, including personal and payment information, must be encrypted and stored securely.
+  - The system should comply with relevant data protection regulations (e.g., GDPR, PCI-DSS).

+- **Usability**:
+  - The user interface should be intuitive and accessible across various devices.
+  - Users should be able to complete booking processes with minimal steps and clear guidance.

+These requirements collectively ensure that the hotel booking system is functional, reliable, and user-friendly, meeting both user expectations and business goals.